 Shokhi Goel, President of HealthNOW, discusses this new organization on the IU campus and how HealthNOW plans to promote preventative practices in the Bloomington community.

 Author Archives: WFHB Archivist

-Along with Joe Crawford for CATSweek, in partnership with Community Access Television services.
+Today’s headlines were written by Chris Martin and Alycin Bektesh, along with Joe Crawford for CATSweek, a partnership with Community Access Television Services.

-Executive Producer is Alycin Bektesh.
+Editor is Drew Daudelin, Executive producer is Alycin Bektesh.

 A weekly snapshot of how people of all ages can match their time and talents to local needs.
 Each week Volunteer Connection brings you the “featured five” – five ways to get involved NOW!
 Volunteer Connection is a co-production of WFHB and the City of Bloomington Volunteer Network, working together to build an empowered, vibrant, and engaged community!